When Do You Want To Go?

 Congratulations!
 If you are reading this, it's because you are about to make a great decision: travelling to Antarctica!
 We can guarantee that you will enjoy your time in this land of desolate beauty.
-The landscape of the Antarctic is extreme, and most cruises visit the Antarctic Peninsula where the landscape is made up of white icy peaks and crisp blue glaciers.
-The clear waters are inhabited by heart-warming penguins, ferocious leopard seals and magnificent whales.
+The landscape of the Antarctic is extreme, mostly made up of white icy peaks and crisp blue glaciers.
+The clear waters are inhabited by an array of penguin species, seals and whales.
 This vast freezing desert is the coldest, driest and wildest place on earth, making a trip here, so much more exciting than any other travel adventure.

 Are you ready to have the most otherworldly trip of your life and share our lifelong infatuation with the Polar regions?
 Then without further ado, let us take you through the 10 things you need to know before embarking on your once-in-a-lifetime expedition cruise:

 Preparing for an Antarctic cruise is all about practicality and staying warm.
-That said, the average temperature in Antarctica during the summer months is 0 degrees Celsius or 32 degrees Fahrenheit, and the key to being comfortable is layering!
-This could mean adding thermal underwear to your luggage, a 2-piece puff jacket and parka, waterproof insulated pants, and boots!
-Wellington Boots are fantastic in and out the boats as well as for walking in the snow; some cruises include them so make sure double check if this bonus is included in yours.
-You also need another pair of good walking boots for when you are on shore as the surface you will be walking on will be uneven, so you will need good grips and ankle support on the shoes you pick, a waterproof membrane in the boot is also highly recommended as it will keep your feet dry.
-Accessories should include at least one pair of gloves, a few beanies and even neck gaiters.
+That said, the average temperature in Antarctica during the summer months is 0 degrees Celsius or 32 degrees Fahrenheit, and the key to being comfortable is layering.
+This could mean adding thermal underwear to your luggage, a 2-piece puff jacket and parka, waterproof insulated pants, and boots.
+Wellington Boots are fantastic in and out of the boats as well as for walking in the snow.
+Some cruises include them so be sure to double-check before you travel.
+You also need another pair of good walking boots for when you are onshore as the surface you will be walking on will be uneven, so you will need good grips and ankle support on the shoes you pick, a waterproof membrane in the boot is also highly recommended as it will keep your feet dry.
+Accessories should include at least one pair of gloves, a few beanies and neck covers.
 Remember, the colder it gets the harsher the UV rays become, so it is also important to bring your sunscreen and use it religiously every day.
-Wrap-around sunglasses are also a must, as well as a camera and a pair of binoculars.
+Wrap-around sunglasses are also a good idea, as well as a camera and a pair of binoculars.

-There is a lot of choice about which cruise to take so the best thing to do is to speak with one of our Travel Specialists who is experienced with all Antarctic routes and can rapidly identify the best ones according to your needs and wishes.
+There is a lot of choice about which cruise to take so the best thing to do is to speak with one of our Polar Specialists who are experienced with all Antarctic cruises and can find the best options according to your needs and wishes.
 Still, if you prefer to ride solo for now, and explore options on your own, here are some of our suggestions:

 Want to see as much as possible?
-Try: Antarctica, Falklands and South Georgia
+Incorporating Antarctica with the Falklands and South Georgia

 Want to focus on wildlife?
-Try: Antarctica, Falklands and South Georgia, South Georgia in Depth
+South Georgia is a must

-So, you want to know which kind of fun you will be having once on the cruise?
-There are so many different activities to do and it is entirely up to you to choose which ones you would like to participate in.
-Off the ship, you are more likely to do activities such as complimentary zodiac tours, zodiac landings, or the optional kayak tours.
-You will also visit scientific stations and historic huts, explore many scenic channels, hiking, sightseeing, and of course search for different wildlife species.
+When you visit Antarctica, your cruise operator will offer a wide range of activities, however, it is entirely up to you to choose which ones you would like to participate in.
+These can include complimentary Zodiac tours, zodiac landings, optional kayak tours, heli-tours and snowshoeing.
+You will also visit scientific stations and historic huts, explore many scenic channels, hike, enjoy sightseeing, and of course search for different wildlife species.
 There will also be plenty of entertainment on board as you can benefit from the knowledge of the scientists, scholars, photographers, videographers and naturalists, who will give lectures, workshops and debates on several Antarctic related subjects.
 As the main part of this adventure is to appreciate the incredible scenery around you, the ship might stop unexpectedly should something interesting come your way.
-You will also have lots of time to sit around with the expedition team members out on the deck while looking out for wildlife.
-It will be packed, and unforgeable.
+You will also have lots of time to chat with the expedition team members out on the deck while looking out for wildlife.

 You might have heard about the Drake Passage and wonder what it will be like to cross it.
 This depends on a few factors: the sea conditions are very variable, and it will largely depend on the day you cross it.
 It could be a day of 'drake lake' or, 'drake shake'.
 How you will deal with it, is a very personal thing.
 Everyone is different and while some guests may seem perfectly fine, others are more prone to sickness and may need some support.
 There is always an onboard medical team ready to help where and when necessary.
 They can provide you with tablets or injections which will help ease the motion sickness symptoms.

 The visa situation for UK passport holders is simple.
-You don’t need a visa to travel to Antarctica, nor do you need one for Argentina or any other country in South America, should you wish to explore this incredible continent before you start your cruise, be sure to talk to your travel specialist, who will be able to help you with the arrangements through our sister company Latin Routes.
+You don’t need a visa to travel to Antarctica, nor do you need one for Argentina or any other country in South America, should you wish to explore this incredible continent before you start your cruise.
+Be sure to talk to your Polar Specialist, who will be able to help you with your arrangements pre or post-cruise.
 A little tip: Make sure your passport is valid for at least 6 months after your trip ends.
 You will also need a permit, but this is something that will be taken care of for you.

-All this said nothing really compares to the actual experience of being there and seeing it all with your own eyes.
-A trip to Antarctica is one of those that leaves you with absolutely no words to describe it.
-Best thing to do?
+Nothing really compares to the actual experience of being in Antarctica and seeing it all with your own eyes.
+A trip to the White Continent is one of those that leaves you with absolutely no words to describe it.
+The best thing to do?
 Keep your camera ready and capture every single moment; be it the whales, the seals, rare birdlife, the icebergs...
 That way, even if you can't find the words, at least you will find the photos.

-Antarctica is becoming more and more famous amongst tourist and people looking to get a bit more.
-The focus for us is on doing it responsibly, we only work with reputable operators who are committed to preserving this incredible wilderness for generations to come.
-Believe it or not, more than 45,000 people visit the seventh continent every year.
-We do hope you will get it to 45,001 this year!
-You won't regret it.
+Antarctica is becoming more and more famous amongst tourists, the focus for us is on doing it responsibly, we only work with reputable operators who are committed to preserving this incredible wilderness for generations to come.

 When Do You Want To Go?